-i) Exposure to Real Estate Sector Currency: ₹ in Lakhs Cahanama As at March 31, Category 2022 2021 a) Direct exposure (Net of Advances from Customers) (i) Residential Mortgages - Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented: - - (ii) Commercial Real Estate - Lending secured by mortgages on commercial real estates (office buildings, retail space, multipurpose commercial premises, multi-family residential buildings, multi-tenanted commercial premises, industrial or warehouse space, hotels, land acquisition, development, and construction, etc.).
-Exposure would also include non-fund based (NFB) limits; (iii) Investments in Mortgage-Backed Securities (MBS) and other securitized exposures - ii) Exposure to Capital Market Currency: ₹ i n Lakhs Post of the second As at Marc h 31, Particulars 2022 2021 i) Direct investment in equity shares, convertible bonds, convertible debentures, and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt - - ii) Advances against shares/bonds/debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, - - convertible debentures, and units of equity-oriented mutual funds iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds are taken as a primary security - - iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds i.e. where the primary security other than shares / convertible bonds /convertible - - debentures/units of equity-oriented mutual funds does not fully cover the advances v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers - - vi) Loans sanctioned to corporates against the security of shares /bonds/debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new - - companies in anticipation of raising resources vii) Bridge loans to companies against expected equity flows /issues - - viii) All exposures to Venture Capital Funds (both registered and unregistered) Total Exposure to Capital Markets 0.00 0.00 iii) Details of financing of parent company products Not Applicable iv) Details of Single Borrower Limit (SGL)/ Group Borrower Limit (GBL) exceeded by the Company - v) Total amount of advances for which intangible securities such as charge over the rights, licenses, authority, etc. have been taken and which is to be classified as Unsecured Advances
+Exposure to Real Estate Sector Currency: ₹ in Lakhs As at March 31, Category 2023 2022 a) Direct exposure (Net of Advances from Customers) (i) Residential Mortgages -Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented: Commercial Real Estate -Lending secured by mortgages on commercial real estates (office buildings, retail space, multipurpose commercial premises, multi-family residential buildings, multi-tenanted 537.45 530.08 commercial premises, industrial or warehouse space, hotels, land acquisition, development, and construction, etc.).
+Exposure would also include non-fund based (NFB) limits; (iii) Investments in Mortgage-Backed Securities (MBS) and other securitized exposures a.
+Residential Commercial Real Estate ii) Exposure to Capital Market Currency: ₹ in Lakhs Particulars As at Maı ch 31, Particulars 2023 2022 i) Direct investment in equity shares, convertible bonds, convertible debentures, and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt - - ii) Advances against shares/bonds/debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds - - iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds are taken as a primary security - - iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds i.e. where the primary security other than shares / convertible bonds /convertible - - debentures/units of equity-oriented mutual funds does not fully cover the advances v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers - - vi) Loans sanctioned to corporates against the security of shares /bonds/debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new - - companies in anticipation of raising resources vii) Bridge loans to companies against expected equity flows /issues - - viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or - - :\ convertible bonds or convertible debentures or units of equity oriented mutual funds ix) Financing to stockbrokers for margin trading - - x) All exposures to Alternative Investment Funds: - (i) Category I - - (ii) Category II - - (iii) Category III - 0.00 - 0.00 Total Exposure to Capital Markets 0.00 0.00 iii) Sectoral exposure